rwblokzijl/Msc-thesis-EuroToken/thesis.md

 with the realisation that the issue of detecting double-spending can be reduced to the issue of detecting "chain forking" in our network.
-The usage of the blockchain allows us to make sure that all transactions are ordered and consistent, this means that double-spend needs to be in 2 separate versions of that history.
+The usage of the blockchain allows us to make sure that all transactions are ordered and consistent, this means that a double-spend needs to happen in the form of 2 separate versions of the same chain.
 Thus requiring 2 blocks that refer back to the same historic block.
 This is a fork in the chain.

-We cannot "prevent" a user from creating 2 conflicting blocks in their chain as their chain is stored on their own device.
+We cannot prevent a user from creating 2 conflicting blocks in their chain since their chain is stored on their own device.
 But we can make sure that the rest of the network only accepts one of the 2 blocks, thus only accepting 1 "spending" of the balance.
 This choice between 2 conflicting blocks needs to be consistent so anyone in the network is working with the "same history".
 Additionally, forks need to be detected and resolved before the balance is spent again by any of the 2 receiving parties.
 This way a double-spend will not propagate into the network and is limited to the users involved in the 2 transactions.
-To resolve the conflict between blocks we define the concept of "transaction finality".
-For a transaction to be final, it needs to be "validated" and "stored" in the network, while any conflicting transaction will be rejected by the network.
-Transaction finality the guarantee that a merchant needs before they can send their goods to a paying customer.
+To resolve the conflict between blocks we define the concept of "transaction finality": For a transaction to be final, it needs to be "accepted" by the network, while any conflicting transaction will be guaranteed to be rejected by the network.

 The transaction finality problem in our network has several possible solutions.
 In [@FWSP] Brouwer presents a method of distributing blocks to a randomly and fairly selected list of witnesses that would probabilistically detect any conflicting block before the receiver would accept them.
 In [@Broadcast] Guerraoui Et.
-Al present a more theoretical method of block broadcast.
+Al present a more theoretical method of block broadcasts.
 These might be good candidates for future research.
-However since these solutions are inherently probabilistic, there is no hard guarantee that any double-spend will be detected in time.

-### Balance vs spendable balance
+### Rolling balance

 Currently lacking a good exact and distributed solution, we choose to utilize a decentralized network of trusted validators.
-These validators maintain the last transaction of users that register with them.
+These validators maintain at least the last transaction of users that register with them.
 Any user who receives money, can verify the non-existence of a conflicting block with the associated validator of the sender.

 In the rest of this section, we define the concepts of "spendable balance" and specify the information requirements for marking a transaction as finalised.

 In order for Alice verify if Bob is able to send her the money he is sending, she needs to know that Bob has sufficient funds.
-For this reason a rolling a balance across all transactions could be maintained across all blocks.
+For this reason a rolling a balance is maintained across all blocks.
 Where the balance $B$ for a given block with sequence $i$ ($B_i$) is:

 $$ B_i = B_{i-1} + C_i$$.

 Where $C_i$ is the change in balance for the block with sequence number $i$.
 This is negative when sending money.
 However the balance of a user does not take into account the concept of transaction finality.
-So instead we maintain the total "spendable balance" instead.
+So conceptually we work with the "spendable balance".

 ### Finality statements